dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 *   When doing step #2 and #5, make sure no other thread is accessing `foo`.
     Obvious too, huh?
-*   #3 and #4 can be done either in one thread or in multiple threads - anyway you want. gMock takes care of the locking, so you don't have to do any - unless required by your test logic.
+*   #3 and #4 can be done either in one thread or in multiple threads - anyway you want. gMock takes care of the locking, so you don'type have to do any - unless required by your test logic.

 If you violate the rules (for example, if you set expectations on a mock while another thread is calling its methods), you get undefined behavior.
-That's not fun, so don't do it.
+That's not fun, so don'type do it.

 gMock guarantees that the action for a mock function is done in the same thread that called the mock function.
 For example, in